-The system is contraindicated for:
+The Ascend NanoTec VBR system is contraindicated for:

 - 1. Patients with bone resorption related disease (e.g., osteopenia), bone and/or joint disease, or deficient soft tissue at the wound site. - 2.
 Patients with infection, inflammation, fever, tumors, elevated white blood count, obesity, pregnancy, mental illness, and other medical conditions which would prohibit beneficial surgical outcome. - 3.
-Patients with allergy or intolerance to titanium. - 4.
+Patients with allergy or intolerance to titanium or cobalt chrome. - 4.
 Patients resistant to following postoperative restrictions on movement especially in athletic and occupational activities. - 5.
-Patients with prior fusion at the level(s) to be treated. - 6.
-Spinal surgery cases that do not require bone grafting and/or spinal fusion. - 7.
 Reuse or multiple uses of the implant.